Why RAMP and AMP Work

 Both RAMP and AMP work by allowing you to go straight to subconscious programs and transform or remove them.
 Both processes are effective with programs that you are either unaware of or, if aware, have not been able to affect at a conscious level.

-The subconscious mind wants only two things for you; it wants your happiness and it wants your survival.
+The subconscious mind wants only two things for you; it wants your happiness and your survival.
 But it wants your happiness more than anything else.
 What the subconscious mind sees as happiness is what Dr. Buffington has identified as conceptual survival.

 Most subconscious programs are formed very early in life, often before the age of eight.
 These early programs are not logical in the way the conscious mind thinks of logic and frequently they are strangely convoluted (such as death equals happiness), but in every instance the subconscious mind’s goal is your happiness and/or survival.
 Because this is true, when you are able to access an old, ineffective program and make the subconscious mind aware that the results of this program are not making you happy, the old program instantly changes.